xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/run.md

 # Testing application

-Application could be started in 2 ways:
+An application could be started in 2 ways:

-1. Core - create only guice injector (without starting web services) - ideal for business logic testing (pretty fast)
+1. Core - create only Guice injector (without starting web services) - ideal for business logic testing (pretty fast)
-2. Web - full application start to test web endpoints (and complete flows)
+2. Web - full application startup to test web endpoints (and complete flows)

 The second case is handled by [DropwizardTestSupport](https://www.dropwizard.io/en/release-4.0.x/manual/testing.html#non-junit) and the first one by `GuiceyTestSupport` object (extending `DropwizardTestSupport`).